-So, you own a King Air.
+So, perhaps you own a King Air.

 Somehow that translates to most people that you have an infinite supply of money for things like Maintenance.
 Well we both know that isn’t true, so how can you get control over what often seems like huge sums going down the drain for every discrepancy in your inspections and maintenance.